arviinnd-5989/Deep-learning-with-python/README.md

-This repository contains code sampes from the bok "Deep learning with python" by Jason Brownlee.
+This repository contains code sampes from the book "Deep learning with python" by Dr. Jason Brownlee.

 Thanks
 Arvind